Government Shutdowns(Hour 2)

 And yeah, they need to do something.

-They need some
+They need some new blood.

-I think that's where the citizenry comes in, is pushing this in the right
+I think that's where the citizenry comes in is pushing this in the right

 direction.